evacaribbean/Blog/README.md

 In IntelliJ the `derby.jar` is imported by choosing: File Menu | Project Structure... > Modules > Dependencies > + > "JARs or Directories..." > `derby.jar`.

-That's it! 🐠 The next blog post 🐳 will walk through two other connection types.
+And that's it. 🐠 The next blog post 🐳 will walk through two other connection types.

 ``` javascript